-One powerful feature Platforms can utilize with xenPlatform is the ability to route payments for their merchants.
+One powerful feature you can utilize with xenPlatform is the ability to route payments for your merchants.
 There are multiple ways to route your payments based on your use cases.

 Split Payments allows you to set up automatic fee deduction or payment splitting between multiple parties.
 It offers flexible payment routing options to suit various business needs.
-After a customer completes a payment, the Platform can decide how the incoming funds would be split once the funds settle.
+After a customer completes a payment, you can decide how the incoming funds would be split once the funds settle.

 Use Cases